bairblog/bairblog.github.io/_posts/2017-06-01-learning-to-reason-with-neural-module-networks.md

 any low-level supervision for individual modules: the model never sees an isolated example of blue object or a “left-of” relationship.
 Modules are learned only inside larger composed structures, with only (question, answer) pairs as supervision.
-But the training procedure is able <em>automatically</em> infer the correct relationship between pieces of structure and the computations they’re responsible for:</p>
+But the training procedure is able to <em>automatically</em> infer the correct relationship between pieces of structure and the computations they’re responsible for:</p>